joemeadway/joemeadway.github.io/_posts/2016-02-15-creating-jekyll-site-on-windows.markdown

 - Having the blog post commits highlighted in green on my github profile...
 More posts, more green - struck me as a good motivator, rather like Jerry Seinfeld's crossing-days-off-a-calendar technique for getting something done

-(though this does illustrate an inherent problem with the that display - there's a certain vanity and peacocking to having a nice green commit history, but quantity isn't quality)
+(though this does illustrate a problem inherent with that display - there's a definite vanity and peacocking to having a nice green commit history, but obviously quantity isn't quality)

 Seems easiest to start with Chocolatey...
 {% highlight shell %}